 When I was in college I road several pisicorre (passenger van buses) to get from my home in the country to my school in the city.
 It was a long voyage to get to and from school.
 Right next to the bus terminal was a little joint that sold pastelillos and cold malta.
 Every day, on my way back home I would buy myself one of each to eat on the walk home.
-Pastelillos and malta sustained me during most of years in high school and college.
+Pastelillos and malta sustained me during most of the years in high school and college.

-Now that we have the difference between an empanadilla and pastelillos covered let’s have a chat about how to make these amazing little meat filled turnovers.
+Now that we have the difference between an empanadilla and pastelillos covered let’s have a chat about how to make these amazing little meat-filled turnovers.
 The dough is very similar to a pasta dough.
 In fact, I use a KitchenAid pasta dough attachment to roll the dough for empanadillas.
 It works perfectly!
 And, if you can get your hands on an empanada press it’s even easier.
 If the idea of making dough is a little too daunting, you can use Goya discos found in the specialty or Latin food freezer section.
 Today the pastelillos you find at roadside kiosks are filled with a simple meat filling, but the benefit of making them at home is you can fill them with all kinds of goodies.
 The filling is made of ground beef, potatoes, olives, raisins and a savory sauce.
 It’s a very filling and satisfying filling.

-- 1 onion, minced
+- 1 large onion, small diced

-- 3 cloves of garlic, minced
+- 4 cloves of garlic, minced

-- ¼ cup recaito
+- ¼ cup chopped recao/culantro or cilantro

-- 1 lbs 80/20 ground beef
+- 1 pound ground 80/20 beef

-- 2 teaspoons Adobo
+- 2 teaspoons kosher salt

 - 2 potatoes, diced